 Being the –EST gets you noticed and differentiates you, from your competition, in the mind of your customer.

 We’ll put a star in that spot!

-By being different, by being remarkable you can differentiate yourself among the competition.
+By being different, by being remarkable, you can differentiate yourself from the competition.
 You are no longer offering the same thing, and customers will be able to notice the difference.